Cricket-England v South Africa second test scoreboard

 CARDIFF, June 6 Hosts England became the first team to qualify for the Champions Trophy semi-finals after hammering New Zealand by 87 runs in Cardiff to stay top of Group A on Tuesday.

-LEEDS, England Aug 6 Scoreboard at the end of the second test between England and South Africa at Headingley on Monday.
-The match was draw to leave South Africa 1-0 ahead in the three-match series.
+LEEDS, England Aug 6 Scoreboard at tea on the fifth and final day of the second test at Headingley on Monday

 (South Africa first innings: 419)